lgmorand/training-aks-lab2/_entries/03-01 manifest.md

 Create a **deployment.yaml** file with the following contents, and make sure to replace **<registry-fqdn>** with the fully qualified name of your registry:

+> **Security**: you harbor registry may require credentials to access it (see [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-pod-that-uses-your-secret)).

 ```yaml
 # deployment.yaml
 apiVersion: apps/v1